miquelmanaois/activedirectory/README.md

                 - Create password
             - Select next, follow the prompts and finish up by selecting install.
                 - DC-1 will automatically restart.
--Log back into DC-1 as user: mydomain.com\labuser
+- Log back into DC-1 as user: mydomain.com\labuser